brudnak/aws-ha-infra/README.md

         selector:
           app == 'rancher-webhook'
 ```

-- Then apply the network.yaml with `k apply -f network.yaml`
+14. Then apply the network.yaml with `k apply -f network.yaml`

-#### Step 6.
-Create a values.yaml and delete the rancher-config
+15. Create a values.yaml and delete the rancher-config

-- base64 encode the client.csr from earlier.
+16.  base64 encode the client.csr from earlier.

-- create a values.yaml file
+17. create a values.yaml file

 ```yaml
 # values.yaml